Contaminated Land Management sub-programs

 Innocent Owners Scheme

-Soon after the establishment of the Contaminated Land Management Act 1997 (CLM Act), it was identified that some contaminated sites with the potential to cause serious harm to human health or the environment may not be cleaned up due to the lack of a responsible party with the financial capacity to undertake the remediation.
+Soon after the commencement of the Contaminated Land Management Act 1997 (CLM Act), it was identified that some contaminated sites with the potential to cause serious harm to human health or the environment may not be cleaned up in cases where the responsible party did not have the financial capacity to undertake the remediation.
 In December 2000, the Environmental Trust agreed to establish a three-year program (from 1 July 2001) providing $2.5 million each year to target the clean-up of contaminated sites that pose a significant risk of harm under the then section 9 of the CLM Act and which are owned by innocent parties.

 The first project under the Innocent Owners Scheme